 Anti-malware tools are unfortunately not a complete solution.
-But it is a very good idea to use some basic, free tools as a baseline.
+However, it is a very good idea to use some basic, free tools as a baseline.
 Malware changes so fast, with new risks in the real world so frequently, that relying on any such tool cannot be your only defense.

 If you are using Windows you should have a look at the built-in Windows Defender.
 Macs and Linux computers do not come with built-in anti-malware software, nor do Android and iOS devices.
 You can install a reputable, free-to-use tool like Bitdefender or Malwarebytes for those devices (and Windows computers as well).
 But do not rely on that as your only line of defense as they will certainly miss some of the most targeted, dangerous new attacks.

-Also be very careful to only download reputable anti-malware or anti-virus tools from legitimate sources (such as the websites linked above).
+Additionally, be very careful to only download reputable anti-malware or anti-virus tools from legitimate sources (such as the websites linked above).
 Unfortunately, many fake or compromised versions of anti-malware tools exist that do much more harm than good.

 To the extent that you do use Bitdefender or another anti-malware tool across your organization, be sure not to run two of them at the same time.
-Many of them will identify the behaviour of another anti-malware program as suspicious and stop it from running, leaving both malfunctioning.
+Many of them will identify the behavior of another anti-malware program as suspicious and stop it from running, leaving both malfunctioning.
 Bitdefender or other reputable anti-malware programs can be updated for free, and the built-in Windows Defender receives updates along with your computer.
 Ensure that your anti-malware software updates itself regularly (some trial versions of commercial software that ship with a computer will be disabled after the trial period expires, leaving it more dangerous than helpful.)
 New malware is written and distributed every day, and your computer will quickly become even more vulnerable if you do not keep up with new malware definitions and anti-malware techniques.
 If possible, you should configure your software to install updates automatically.
 If your anti-malware tool has an optional "always on" feature, you should enable it, and consider occasionally scanning all of the files on your computer.

-Keep devices up-to-date
+Keep devices up to date

 Updates are essential.
-Use the latest version of whatever operating system runs on a device (Windows, Mac, Android, iOS, etc), and keep that operating system up-to-date.
-Keep other software, browser, and any browser plugins up-to-date as well.
+Use the latest version of whatever operating system runs on a device (Windows, Mac, Android, iOS, etc), and keep that operating system up to date.
+Keep other software, browser, and any browser plugins up to date as well.
 Install updates as soon as they become available, ideally by turning on automatic updates.
-The more up-to-date a device’s operating system, the less vulnerabilities you have.
-Think of updates kind of like putting a band-aid on an open cut.
-It seals up a vulnerability and greatly reduces the chance that you will get infected.
+The more up to date a device’s operating system, the less vulnerabilities you have.
+Think of updates kind of like putting a band-aid on an open cut: it seals up a vulnerability and greatly reduces the chance that you will get infected.
 Also uninstall software that you no longer use.
 Outdated software often has security issues, and you may have installed a tool that is no longer being updated by the developer, leaving it more vulnerable to hackers.